hussamalmuayad-8451/step_by_step_python_installation/README.md

-#### <div class="text-red mb-2">B- Start with the conventional installation using Python 3.X.
-If you use Python 2.7 It can be installed as an additional environment after the installation is complete.</div>
+<h4>B- Start with the conventional installation using Python 3.X.
+If you use Python 2.7 It can be installed as an additional environment after the installation is complete.</h4>

 Make sure you check the box below so that Anaconda/Miniconda is added to your PATH variable and follow the prompts.